Got Invoice Factoring Questions? We’ve Got Answers!

 There are two types of factoring services: recourse and non-recourse factoring.
 Higher fees accompany non-recourse factoring, but with this type of factoring, the factor will assume the risk if the customer doesn’t pay.
 Recourse factoring is less expensive, but businesses are required to buy the invoice back if it goes uncollected for a fixed number of days outlined in your factoring agreement.

 Accounts receivable factoring gives you the control.
+You don’t have to sell all your invoices to the factoring company.
 You can factor as many or little invoices that you want.
 You can also choose which specific clients to factor.
 It’s entirely up to you.
 You may also use the factored money that you receive for any business expense you choose.

 Because your customers are responsible for paying the outstanding bills, we look at your customers’ credit-worthiness when deciding if your company is a worthwhile risk.
 Your personal or business credit history really has no effect on whether or not your business qualifies for invoice factoring.